HLenz42/HLenz42.github.io/README.md

 ### Stellar Evolution Laboratory
 <!--[Publication](https://www.mdpi.com/1424-8220/22/11/4240)-->

 This was my final project in ASPH 403, Stellar Structure and Evolution, at the University of Calgary.
-In this lab I used the stellar evolution code MESA (Modules for Experiments in Stellar Astrophysics) to study the composition, size, and temperature over the lifetime of a star.
+In this lab I used the stellar evolution code MESA (Modules for Experiments in Stellar Astrophysics) to study the evolution of a 1.1 M⊙ star if it started with a Z=0.02 solar metalisity or started with a Z=0.0001 metalisity.

 ### Observing Laboratory
 <!--[Publication](https://www.mdpi.com/1424-8220/22/11/4240)-->